 Prerequisite for 300/400 level courses: 2 semester credit at 100/200 level in the same performance area.
+Organ lessons with instructor's permission.
+Semester Offered: Fall

 Private instruction with major teacher in piano, voice, organ, brass woodwinds, percussion, and strings are to be taken on a weekly basis.